Automatic Consent Messaging

 When you toggle it on for the first time, a security dialog will pop up with the quite scary request to “control your computer”

-The way we’ve built this feature requires that we can control which window is foregrounded and run some related processes in the background.
+This feature requires that we can control which window is foregrounded and run some related processes in the background.
 This is the only part of Granola that requires this permission, we do not use it elsewhere in the app.

 Once you’ve granted this permission, you’ll see a text entry box.
 You can either use our default consent notice, or write your own.